Contribute to the conservation of the ground hornbill

 WHERE YOU’LL STAY

 During this internship, you’ll get to live and work in a game reserve, surrounded by wildlife.
 You might wake up to elephants roaming past your room, lions roaring in the distance, and monkeys playing on the roof.
+The nearest town, Bela Bela, is about 45 minutes from the reserve.

 DATES & RATES